 OOB-STIR Overview

 Out-of-band STIR is described in an IETF draft, STIR Out-of-Band Architecture and Use Cases.
-It describes a method of sending SHAKEN PASSporTs to a Call Placement Service (CPS), which is a rendezvous place to send, temporarily store, and retrieve PASSporTs, as follows:
+It describes a method of sending STIR/SHAKEN PASSporTs to a Call Placement Service (CPS), which is a rendezvous place to send, temporarily store, and retrieve PASSporTs, as follows:

 The originating service provider creates a PASSporT using normal STI-AS methods and the SHAKEN PKI.